3rdvision/cogsi-18-19/1180109-daniel-azevedo/p2.1/README.md

 ### Continous Delivery

 * Successful builds of the application should result in the application being archived in the Nexus artifact repository
-* Deploy the application to, at least, two different hosts inthe local network (using Ansible)
+* Deploy the application to, at least, two different hosts in the local network (using Ansible)
 * Include a stage in the pipeline that, upon user confirmation, executes the Ansible deployment of the application

 ### Network

 * All the hosts should be connected
 * The network should include two hosts: one with TODD and another with TODD and Nagios

+### Virtualization

+* Use docker or vagrant to simulate the hosts

+## Configuration management

+* Use Ansible to deploy the TODD application
+* Ansible makes sure all the necessary packages and requirements are there
+* Ansible applies the necessary configuration to nagios so that it will event handle the

 ---